thomb89/typescript-react-snippets/README.md

 > - gql-resolve (create resolvers from the graphql-code-generator output)
 > - gql-context (graphql context-boilerplate)
 > - server (graphl server-boilerplate)
+> - codegen.yml (codegen.yaml boilerplate for the backend, creates backend + client files from the same yaml)

 > #### Test
 >